 Consider wrapping exposed pipes with heating tape or foam board, installing fiberglass over them, or even using a space heater to target a specific area.

 Make sure you learn the location of both your main water valve and your water heater valve in case you need to shut them off in an emergency.
 For a quick fix, purchase a temporary patch kit from your local home center And above all, have on hand the number of a good plumber.
 You never know when you might need it.

-We hope these tips help you keep freezing water from invading your home.
+We hope these tips help you stop a pipe burst in Sioux Falls.
 But if you still find your house flooded by a burst pipe, call us first.
 With our 24-hour emergency service, we can start repairing your water damage at a moment’s notice.